Humira Is a TNF Blocker:

-Humira was approved by the U.S. Food and Drug Administration (FDA) in 2002.
+Humira was approved by the U.S. Food and Drug Administration (FDA) in 2002 as a treatment for rheumatoid arthritis.
 It is one of several biologic drugs that block TNF-alpha.
 Humira was the third TNF blocker approved.

 Enbrel was the first anti-TNF drug, also referred to as TNF inhibitors or TNF blockers, approved by the FDA in 1998.
 Enbrel is derived by introducing human DNA into Chinese hamster ovary cells and creating a genetically engineered protein.